Deep NURBS -- Admissible Physics-informed Neural Networks: Introduction

 However, PINNs have observed many limitations when it comes to problems with discontinuities and computationally demanding problems \cite{weinan2018}.
 These problems are very demanding in terms of NN depth and computational work; the latter two aspects make the PINNs usage challenging.
 From this perspective, one might question what has to change to allow PINNs to cope with discontinuities without being extremely expensive.
 Is it the way the loss function is presented (weak form \cite{weinan2018, samaniego2020} or strong form \cite{raissi2019}), or is it related to the way the gradients are calculated (entirely auto-differentiation - based or hybrid \cite{fang2021}).
 If we examine the previous references, one can conclude that none of the previous aspects is important in mitigating the complexity of the NN architecture.

 Shin et al. \cite{shin2020} demonstrated the sequence of minimizers generated in the stochastic optimization of PINNs strongly converges to the solution of the PDE in $C^0$.
 However, if the boundary conditions are satisfied, the minimizers converge to the sought solution in $H^1$ instead of $C^0$.
 This insight has been supported by recent works \cite{sukumar2022, berg2018} and genuinely by the original work of Lagaris \cite{lagaris1998}.
 The Lagaris approach was to use functions that naturally fulfill the boundary conditions.
 Although this approach proved to be computationally very efficient, in terms of accuracy, this approach is not practical regarding complex geometries with non-homogeneous boundaries.
 From this last point, we follow the concept described in Lagaris' paper.
-Nevertheless, we use admissible non-uniform rational B-splines (NURBS) parameterizations, which are similarly used in IsoGeometric Analysis, as an efficient approach to implement boundary conditions.
+Nevertheless, we use admissible (in the sense of calculus of variations, that is, satisfying the boundary conditions) non-uniform rational B-splines (NURBS) parameterizations, which are similarly used in IsoGeometric Analysis, as an efficient approach to impose Dirichlet boundary conditions.
 To our knowledge, our work is the first to impose boundary conditions using admissible NURBS in the PINNs framework.
-This method is called Deep NURBS, which is a combination of deep neural networks (DNNs) and NURBS.
+We call our method Deep-NURBS, which is a combination of deep neural networks (DNNs) and NURBS.
 We use the weak form of the loss function (energy term), and we implement our algorithms in Tensorflow \cite{tensorflow2016}.
-Figure \ref{fg:example} shows the admissible (ansatz) NURBS, the NN, and the product of the two, rendering the Admissible NN that ultimately leads to the Deep-NURBS method.

-Despite being an ML-based method, we demonstrate that our method is robust against slight changes in the NN parameters.
+Figure \ref{fg:example} shows the admissible NURBS (which works as an ansatz), the NN, and the product of the two, rendering the Admissible NN that ultimately leads to the Deep-NURBS method.
+Moreover, despite being an ML-based method, we demonstrate that our method is robust against slight changes in the NN parameters.
 This fact allows us to overcome computational costs coming with hyperparameter optimization.
+Lastly, note that the NURBS parameterization does not change the overall computational cost, that is, our Deep NURBS method increases the approximability of the Neural Networks without increasing the overall cost for a fix Neural Network.

-In this study, we overview NURBS parameterizations in section \ref{sec:sec1}.
-In section \ref{sec:sec2}, we discuss our approach based on combining DNNs with NURBS.
+In this study, we overview NURBS parameterizations in Section \ref{sec:sec1}.
+In Section \ref{sec:sec2}, we discuss our approach based on combining DNNs with NURBS.
 Section \ref{sec:sec3} will be devoted to discussing our result of applying deep NURBS to various problems with non-trivial complex geometries.
 Finally, we wrap up this study with a conclusion.